01 of 09

 Continue to 4 of 9 below.

-- Place a bucket under the shutoff valves to catch any spilled water during supply line removal.
+- Place a bucket under the shutoff valve to catch water from the line.

-- When the mounting nuts are loose, disconnect the flexible supply tubes from the shutoff valves.
-If the valve uses a compression fitting to hold the water line to the valve (such as shown here), there will be a small copper compression sleeve on the water line under the compression nut.
+- Slip the supply tube off of the valve.
+With a compression connection, there will be a small copper compression sleeve or ring on the water line under the compression nut.

 - Inspect the shutoff valve closely to make sure there is no leaking.
-If water continues to seep from the valve, you will need to find the main shutoff valve for the house and shut off the water there.
-Before continuing with vanity removal, you replace any faulty shutoff valves.
+If water continues to seep from the valve, you will need to shut off the water to the house (at the main shutoff valve) and replace the fixture shutoff valve.

 04 of 09